wei-mao-2019/LearnTrajDep/README.md

 ## Learning Trajectory Dependencies for Human Motion Prediction
 This is the code for the paper

-Wei Mao, Miaomiao Liu, Mathieu Salzmann, Hongdong Li _Learning Trajectory Dependencies for Human Motion Prediction_.
+Wei Mao, Miaomiao Liu, Mathieu Salzmann, Hongdong Li.
+_Learning Trajectory Dependencies for Human Motion Prediction_.
 In ICCV 19.

 ### Dependencies